 We have formal externship programs with most Pennsylvania law schools: Temple, Duquesne, University of Pittsburgh, Drexel, and Villanova.
 Qualifying law students have the chance to work with us for a full semester while earning credit at their school.
 Students in this program get at least one case to fully evaluate and recommend whether the Project should accept the case for investigation and potential litigation.
 Students can also get involved with field investigations, research to help in policy work, even assisting in court with ongoing litigation.

 Students in other programs have served as interns receiving course credit, work study students, and even volunteers.
 Interns and work-study students generally have worked with the Project for 5-10 hours per week, and help with administrative tasks including obtaining case files from court, organizing events, promoting us through social media, and writing for our blog.
-Interested students should consult with their undergraduate department chair.
+Interested students should look for updated openings on this site throughout the year.